What is Indemnity?

 The word indemnity means security or protection against a financial liability.
 It typically occurs in the form of a contractual agreement made between parties in which one party agrees to pay for losses or damages suffered by the other party.
 In corporate law, an indemnity agreement serves to hold Board Directors and company executives free from personal liability if the company becomes sued or suffers damages.

 A typical example is an insurance company wherein the insurer or indemnitor agrees to compensate the insured or indemnitee for any damages or losses he/she may incur during a period of time.
-Premium payments made by the insured are required to bind the agreement, so the insurer can return or compensate the damages or losses obtained.
+Premium payments made by the insured are required to bind the agreement, so the insurer can return or compensate for the damages or losses.